-Pull the lever up slightly and press the locking knob in the direction of the arrow ⇒ fig. 138 and guide the handbrake lever down fully ⇒ ⚠.
+- Pull the lever up slightly and press the locking knob in the direction of the arrow $\Rightarrow$ fig. 139 and guide the handbrake lever down fully. $\Rightarrow$ $\bigwedge$ .

 Always apply the handbrake firmly.
-This prevents you driving with the handbrake applied $\Rightarrow \Lambda$.
+This prevents you driving with the handbrake applied $\Rightarrow \Lambda$ .

-The handbrake warning lamp 0 lights up when the handbrake is applied and the ignition switched on.
-The warning lamp goes out when the handbrake is released.
+The handbrake warning lamp (1) lights up when the handbrake is applied and the ignition switched on.
+The warning lamp goes out when the handbrake is released

-If you drive faster than 6 km/h with the handbrake on, the following message will appear in the combi-instrument display: HANDBRAKE ON.
-Also, an audible warning is given.
+If you drive faster than 6 km/h with the handbrake on, the following message\ will appear on the instrument panel display: HANDBRAKE ON Also, an audible warning is given.

-- Never use the handbrake to slow down the vehicle when it is in motion.
+Never use the handbrake to slow down the vehicle when it is in motion.
 The braking distance is considerably longer, as braking is only applied to the rear wheels.
-Risk of accident! - If it is only partially released this will cause overheating of the rear brakes, which can impair the function of the brake system and could lead to an accident.
+Risk of accident!

+If it is only partially released this will cause overheating of the rear brakes, which can impair the function of the brake system and could lead to an accident.
 This also causes premature wear on the rear brake pads/linings.